TAPAAL/www.tapaal.net/content/news/tapaal 3.5.1.md

 ---
-title: TAPAAL won 4 gold medals at MCC'19
+title: TAPAAL 3.5.1
-date: 2019-04-08T16:53:00
+date: 2019-04-23T22:00:00+01:00
 draft: false
 ---

-We are very happy to announce that at this year Model Checking Contest, our tool TAPAAL won four gold medals in the categories: reachability, CTL model checking, deadlock analysis and computation of upper-bounds.
-The detailed results can be found here: https://mcc.lip6.fr/results.php
+We are glad to announce the release of TAPAAL 3.5.1.

+TAPAAL 3.5.1 is a release that fixes numerous bugs in the GUI introduced in the 3.5.0 release and it also fixes trace generation issue in the untimed verifypn engine.